al-li-son/comprobo-sandbox/ROS2_Cheatsheet.md

 ### Make a New Node
 > A summary of the [Day 2 activity](https://comprobo22.github.io/in-class/day02#coding-exercises)

-Here is some barebones code for a node using `rclpy`, which is the Python package we will use to interface with ROS2.
+Here is some barebones code for a node using `rclpy`, which is the Python package we will use to interface with ROS2. [`rclpy` documentation](https://docs.ros2.org/latest/api/rclpy/) is a good reference for using it.

 ```python
 import rclpy